 This exciting new book draws on St Ethelburga's work with inspiring young leaders around the world.

 The Fellowship of St Ethelburga welcomes new members!
 We come together in worship, discussion and prayer.
 Together, we aim to ask of ourselves what is it be be a Christian Peacemaker?

 Cultivating the next generation of emerging leaders to integrate spiritual values with practical action.
 Sowing the seeds for a future based on interconnectedness and reverence for all life.

 People of the Earth is a project about living from our deepest values, building empathy and fostering friendships between Londoners and refugees seeking to make their home in the UK.

 Reconciliation as a concept and practice is one of the least understood aspects of sustainable peacebuilding and conflict transformation.
 In collaboration with the University of Winchester, our MA in Reconciliation brings together the academic rigor of postgraduate study in higher education and the practical knowledge and skills required to work at the cutting edge of reconciliation.

-The Community Transformation programme is run in partnership with Search for Common Ground UK and supports leaders from a number of divided diaspora groups to name, understand and transform community conflicts into new relationships and hope for a different future.
+The Community Transformation programme supports leaders from a number of divided diaspora groups to name, understand and transform community conflicts into new relationships and hope for a different future.